1102131860/systolic_array/README.md

 b.
   1. A functionally correct and verified CORDIC RTL design **integrated with the CORDIC wrapper**.
   2. A test framework that is used to verify your design.
+The provided script is a **necessary but not sufficient** condition for your verification; your design must meet the specifications of the CORDIC paper.
   3. A Readme that clearly explains the organization of your design and how to run both the high level simulation model and test framework.

 ```bash